 Federal standards could create opportunities for direct care workers to advance when they improve their knowledge and skills, enabling them to offer an enhanced level of support to older people and people with disabilities.
 Empowering direct care workers to handle new responsibilities such as assisting with clinical observation and reporting, educating clients on health promotion and medication adherence, and supporting the care team with coordination across disciplines would improve the quality of care and potentially reduce costs.
 These responsibilities are within direct care workers’ current scope of work and do not require legislative action—and these advanced roles would increase the value of the direct care worker within the health care system.

 Recent developments highlight the potential of quality training and advanced roles.
 A 2016 evaluation report of the federally funded Personal and Home Care Aide State Training (PHCAST) initiative found that this six-state program led to low attrition rates and high levels of satisfaction among direct care aides who participated.
-In New York City, an 18-month pilot program that trained 14 home health aides (and supported 1,100 entry-level aides) in advanced techniques found that clients served by aides with advanced training had 10 percent fewer visits to the emergency room than clients with aides who did not receive advanced training.
+In New York City, an 18-month pilot program for advanced training among home health aides found that clients served by aides with advanced training were admitted to the ER at a rate eight percent lower than those admitted in the previous year (when clients weren’t paired with aides with advanced training).
 Similarly, a multi-year training initiative in New York City led to increased retention and job satisfaction among home health aides who took part in the program.
 And in June 2016, New York State passed a bill that created an advanced role for home health aides, allowing them to perform tasks such as administering medication and injecting insulin upon completing training and demonstrating competency.

 - Department of Health and Human Services Health Resources and Services Administration.
 2016.
 Personal and Home Care Aide State Training (PHCAST) Demonstration Program Evaluation.
 Rockville, MD: HHS.